oscar9181/news/README.md

  ## Description
  This is a flask application page that contains news articles from different sources where a user can be able access latest updates in the world today.

+ ##User Interaction
+ As a user:
+ I would like to see the news images
+ I would like to see the news article
+ I would like to visit and open links to other pages
+ I would like to see different  categories of news sources

  ## Basics
  # Creating and activating virtual environment
     $ python3.9 -m venv --without-pip virtual